ryt/runapp/README.md

 ##### Step 1

 Clone the project.
 Then create an alias to `runapp.py` to make it accessible as `runapp` in your terminal.
-For detailed on how to do that, scroll to the [installation](#Installation) section at the bottom.
+For details on how to do that, scroll to the [installation](#Installation) section at the bottom.

 ##### Step 2
 Create or copy the `runapp.conf` file to your app directory and edit the settings.